Afghan Civil War (1992–1996): Aftermath

 In its first action while in power, the Taliban hung former President Najibullah and his brother from a tower, after they had first castrated Najibullah and then tortured them to death.
 All key government installations appeared to be in Taliban's hands within hours, including the presidential palace and the ministries of defense, security and foreign affairs.

 On 5 October 1996, the Taliban attacked Massoud's forces in the Salang Pass but suffered heavy losses.
 On 1 October, Massoud retook Jabal Saraj and Charikar.
 Bagram was taken back a week later.
 On 15–19 October, Qarabagh changed hands before being captured by Massoud and Dostum's forces.
 During 21–30 October, Massoud's forces stalled on the way to the capital.
 On 25 October, the Taliban claimed to have captured Badghis province and started to attack Dostum's forces in Faryab.
 On 27–28 October, anti-Taliban forces attempted to recapture Kabul but were unable to do so.
 On 30 October Dara-I-Nur District in Nangarhar province fell to anti-Taliban forces but was retaken in early November.
 Fighting also occurred in Baghdis province with no significant gains from either side.
 Ismail Khan's forces were flown in from Iran to support the anti-Taliban alliance.
 On 4 November, Dostum's forces bombed the Herat airport and anti-Taliban forces took control of Nurgal district in Konar province.
 Between 9 and 12 November, Dostum's jets bombed the Kabul airport, and between 11 and 16 approximately 50,000 people, mostly Pashtuns, arrived in Herat province, fleeing the fight in Badghis.
 On 20 November, the UNHCR halted all activities in Kabul.
 On 21–22 December, anti-Taliban demonstrations occurred in Herat as women demanded assistance from international organizations, but it was violently dispersed.
 On 28–29 December a major offensive was launched against Bagram airbase and the base was surrounded.

 The United Front, known in the Pakistani and Western media as the 'Northern Alliance', was created in opposition to the Taliban under the leadership of Massoud.
 In the following years, over 1 million people fled the Taliban, many arriving to the areas controlled by Massoud.
-Freed from the horrific situation that had stopped his plans for Afghanistan in Kabul, Ahmad Shah Massoud established democratic structures in the areas under his control.
 The events of this war lead to the Afghan Civil War (1996–2001).